Aiven-Open/klaw-docs/docs/HowTo/topics/Request-a-new-topic.md

 # Request a new Topic

-The process of requesting a new topic to be created in Kafka is simple and speedy.
+The process of requesting a new topic to be created in Apache Kafka is simple and speedy.

-The team that requests a topic will automatically become the topic owner and can approve or deny any Kafka Connector, Schemas, or Access Control List requests made against the topic.
+The team that requests a topic will automatically become the topic owner and can approve or deny any Apache Kafka Connector, Schemas, or Access Control List requests made against the topic.

 ## Prerequisites